rubenkuipers/angular2-note-app/README.md

 # Angular2NoteApp

 A simple Note app in Angular 2 with support for Markdown.
 Notes are saved in localStorage.
+Checkout the demo [HERE](http://zerocopternotes.rkmediadesign.nl/).

 ## Libraries